 Reference to document that specifies the type, preferably including a URI that can be used to retrieve a copy of the document.
-An indication of the relevant sections
+An indication of the relevant sections may also be included, but is not required.

 11.3.2.
 Initial Registry Contents